sudha-258/DSA-Queue-Simulator/README.md

 🧩 <b>Algorithm Design</b><br>
 The algorithm used for processing traffic are<br>
+• Vehicle Generation:<br>
-• Vehicle Generation: Randomly generate vehicles in any lane at intervals (1 sec)<br>
+  -Randomly generate vehicles in any lane at intervals (1 sec)<br>

-• Traffic Light Control: Cycle through roads, one green light at a time, for LIGHT_DURATION<br>
+• Traffic Light Control:<br>
+  -Cycle through roads, one green light at a time, for LIGHT_DURATION<br>

 • Vehicle Movement:<br>
  – Vehicles move only if their road’s light is green<br>